 It is an essential ingredient in Ayurvedic medicine because of its powerful antioxidant effects.
 It can be taken in the form of capsules, powder, or liquid extract and is generally well tolerated when taken at low doses; however, it may cause mild side effects like stomach upset, headache, and sleepiness if taken too often.
 Furthermore, certain medications like thyroid medication, blood sugar medications, and blood pressure drugs may interact with this herb.

 Using Ayurvedic medicines, which are used to treat a variety of conditions, can bring about side effects without the supervision of a medical professional.
-It is recommended that you consult an Ayurvedic doctor before using any Ayurvedic medicine.
-A doctor will know your health history, your physical and emotional state, and the lifestyle you lead.
-He or she can recommend safe Ayurvedic herbs and medications that will help your condition.
+You should consult an Ayurvedic doctor before using any Ayurvedic medicine.
+A doctor will know your health history, physical and emotional state, and your lifestyle.
+He or she can recommend safe Ayurvedic herbs and medications to help your condition.

 Ayurvedic physicians and practitioners have long maintained that it is possible to purify toxic substances.
 The Ayurvedic texts discuss the safe use of medicinal substances and describe methods for rendering minerals nontoxic.
 They also provide antidotes for poisons in both the plant and animal kingdoms.

 The intentional use of toxic substances as medicine has created a heated debate among scientists and laity alike.
 The question is: can Ayurveda address the safety concerns that have emerged with the intentional use of toxic substances as medicines?

 Several studies have suggested that Ayurvedic medicines can contain dangerous levels of lead, mercury, and other heavy metals.
 One study indicated that nearly 20 percent of Ayurvedic products tested contained dangerously high lead levels.
 Another found that some herbs sold online were contaminated with heavy metals.